ungoldman/style.css/README.md

 </html>
 ```

-The best way to get familiar with the look and feel of `style.css` is to visit the [style guide](https://ungoldman.github.io/style.css/guide.html).
-Detailed examples of every HTML element (and how to write them in markdown) are available there.
+Detailed examples of each styled HTML element are available on the [Style Guide](https://ungoldman.github.io/style.css/guide.html) page.

 ### CSS